pingcap/docs-cn/v2.1/reference/tools/data-migration/troubleshoot/error-system.md

 # Data Migration Error Message Description

-This document describes the error messages in Data Migration (DM) and offers solutions to some common error messages.
+This document introduces the error system of TiDB Data Migration and describes the meaning of various error messages.

 ## DM error system